 - Staff Behaviour Policy (code of conduct)

-- Physical intervention and the use of reasonable force

 - Behaviour

-- Personal and intimate care
+- · Personal and intimate care

 - Complaints procedure

-- Tackling bullying including prejudice-based bullying

-- Physical contact

 - Whistleblowing

 - SEN

 - Missing children

 - Safer recruitment and selection

 - Managing allegations

 - Grievance and disciplinary

 40. Domestic abuse

 Domestic abuse is defined as any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to: